Professor David Gilvear

 New England, Australia

-Outdoor and sports enthusiast interested in football, tennis, hockey, skiing, kayaking, running and trekking/hillwalking.
-I am having to resign myself these day, given my age and being a father, to more watching and coaching than playing on the football and hockey front!
+Outdoor and sports enthusiast interested in football, rugby, tennis, hockey, skiing, kayaking, running and trekking/hillwalking.
+I am having to resign myself these day, given my age and being a father, to more watching and coaching than playing!
 My wish is to have visited as many countries as my age and to always run 10km in minutes equivalent to my age!